Feeding the Hoards at Christmas....how I do it!

 PERFECTING THE TIMING

-I need the same oven for the veggies, I cook the chook then keep it warm while the veg steam for 10 minutes before serving.
+Most people only have one oven so timing is essential.
+I have a steam oven as well and when you have gravy, you don't always need heaps of flavour on the veggies.
+Just a sprinkle of Garlic Pepper and I'm done.
+I cook the chook then keep it warm while the veg steam for 10 minutes before serving.
 While the veg cook the gravy gets made.
 It all goes like clockwork!

 BACK TO THE MEAT